The Framebuffer

 The R, G, and B components of the source color used for blending are derived

-according to srcPremultiplied
+according to srcPremultiplied.

-, the fragment color
+If srcPremultiplied is VK_TRUE, the fragment color components

 The base source color (Rs',Gs',Bs') is obtained by dividing